Links

 Issues Severity

-In this section, you could find an explanation of the severities.
+In this section, you can find an explanation of the severities.

 Low